Sathiradissanayaka45/Chathu/README.md

 - Clone the repository to your local machine.
 - Set up the necessary dependencies (provide specific instructions if needed).
 - Run the application.
-- Access the different interfaces (delivery manager, delivery personnel, and customer) using the provided login credentials.

 ## Contributing